SomeWeekendReading/someweekendreading.github.io/_posts/2025-04-15-bad-doggies.md

 It gets even better.

 There's a DOGE dude by the name of Jordan Wick.
-Apparently these guys put their stuff on GitHub, a public source-code control and management system used by your humble Weekend Editor for this very blog.
+Apparently these guys put their stuff on GitHub, a public source-code control and management system which is widely used (even by your humble Weekend Editor for this very blog).
 He apparently forgot, and made one of his repositories public, and it was screenshotted to show the name "NxGenBdoorExtract", shown here.
 (It was quickly hidden.)

 Now, you can name your software anything you want.
 But it happens that the NLRB's internal case management software is called "NxGen".
 Seeing that on a DOGE repository